Go (Flow song)

-"Go!!!" is a song by Japanese rock band FLOW, released in April 28, 2004 as their fourth single.
+"Go!!!" is a song by Japanese rock band FLOW, released on April 28, 2004, as their fourth single.
 The song serves as the fourth opening theme song of the popular Japanese anime Naruto.
 It reached #6 on the Oricon charts in its first week where it stayed on the Oricon's Top 10 for 3 straight weeks.
 It charted for 22 weeks in total.